caschmi/lineRegOLS/README.md

 5. To run in R, use the function `linear_regression_ols`

 ## Usage
-Below are two captures from R illustration the function formulation and corresponding output.
-The data set used in this example is simulated, with score and age as continous, gender is binary, and perf and testNum as three-level-categorical variables.
+Below are two captures from R to illustrate the function formulation and corresponding output.
+The data set used in this example is simulated, with score and age as continous, gender as binary, and perf and testNum as three-level-categorical variables.

 <img width="634" alt="linearModelFormulation" src="https://github.com/caschmi/lineRegOLS/assets/148912328/ae94027d-477a-4439-a723-8d4c65fe6144">